 So excited to share this recipe as I’m absolutely loving it!
 It came about really spontaneously and I had no idea whether it was going to work, but it did and omg I have been craving these pancakes ever since.

 The inspiration originally came from a meal I had at Sagar, a vegetarian Indian restaurant in Covent Garden (that interestingly has a garlic- and onion-free menu; fellow IBS sufferers rejoice!).
 My boyfriend and I had different versions of lentil pancakes – I had a very thin, crêpe-like one and his was thick, with a strong coconut flavor – and I liked the idea.
-My version is nothing like the pancakes I had there though, so if my recipe doesn’t sound or look appealing to you, don’t let it put you off from trying Sagar! 😀
+My version is nothing like the pancakes I had there though, so if my recipe doesn’t sound or look appealing to you (I’ll be the first to admit they don’t look particularly pretty), don’t let it put you off from trying Sagar! 😀

 This is a very basic recipe, so feel free to adapt it by adding your favorite spices, such as turmeric, cinnamon, ginger, coriander etc. I just wanted something very plain, but comforting, that I could adapt according to my wishes (stay tuned for a possible sweet version!).
-As to the texture, they aren’t airy or fluffy, but wonderfully soft and mushy.
-Real comfort food, especially as we’re going into winter now.
+As to the texture, they aren’t airy or fluffy, but rather soft and mushy – real comfort food, especially as we’re going into winter now.
 Another great thing is that they’re so quick to make!

-Ok, without further ado, I present to you, my easy and nutritious lentil pancakes:
+Without further ado, my easy and nutritious lentil pancakes:

-- cooked lentils (380g; drained 230g); used Sainsbury’s SO Organic green lentils in water
+- Tin of cooked lentils (net weight 380g; drained 230g); I used Sainsbury’s SO Organic green lentils in water

 - 3 heaped tbsp wholemeal spelt flour (or sub brown rice, buckwheat or another flour)